dissabte, 29 de desembre del 2018

 An appointment with the Emergency Poet

-En fi, vam fer hores i hores d’autopista per acabar en un poble de conte, amb l’ambulància de la Emergency Poet aparcat amb saviesa al parking d’un pub.
-Ens vam presentar (bé, ja havíem parlat per email per concretar l’hora de la consulta), i després la Silvia i jo vam entrar individualment per la nostra visita.
+En fi, vam fer hores i hores d’autopista i camins estrets per acabar en un poble de conte (Bishop's Castle), amb l’ambulància de la Emergency Poet aparcat amb força saviesa al parking d’un pub.
+Ens vam presentar (bé, ja havíem parlat per email per concretar l’hora de la consulta), i després la Silvia i jo vam entrar individualment per a les nostres visites.
 Va ser molt, però molt, interessant, i ens van receptar 3 poemes cada u.
 Al final del post, posaré un dels que em va donar.
 Després, com que ens intriga l’idea del que fa i en volíem saber més, vam passar al pub i amb una pinta de cervesa vam parlar amb la poeta per una hora llarga més, de poemes, literatura, la vida... un dia esplèndid!

 ...